Staten Island to the Oakwood Section

 15 places that make New Dorp Lane & Hylan worth it

-This is insider territory—the strip along New Dorp Lane and Hylan Boulevard is one of the best concentrated eating runs on the Island.
+This is insider territory.
+The strip along New Dorp Lane and Hylan Boulevard is one of the best concentrated eating runs on the Island.
 Filter by what you're in the mood for.
 Tap any number to call.

 Upscale